DocNow/twarc/README.md

 The documentation is managed at ReadTheDocs.
 If you would like to improve the documentation you can edit the Markdown files in `docs` or add new ones.
 Then send a pull request and we can add it.

-If you prefer you can create a page on the [wiki](https://github.com/docnow/twarc/wiki/) to workshop the documentation, and then when/if you think it's ready to merged with the documentation create an [issue](https://github.com/docnow/twarc/issues).
+If you prefer you can create a page on the [wiki](https://github.com/docnow/twarc/wiki/) to workshop the documentation, and then when/if you think it's ready to be merged with the documentation create an [issue](https://github.com/docnow/twarc/issues).
 Please feel free to create whatever documentation is useful in the wiki area.

 ### Code